 It is easiest to calculate net credit sales when cash sales are recorded separately in the accounting records from sales on credit.
 Also, sales returns and sales allowances should be recorded in separate accounts (or at least aggregated into a separate account).

 A potential problem with this calculation is that some of the sales returns and allowances may be related to sales that were originally paid in cash (not with a credit sale).
-If so, you will need to back out these returns and allowances from the calculation.
+If so, the accountant will need to back out these returns and allowances from the calculation.
 Otherwise, the resulting net credit sales figure will be too low.

 Net Credit Sales Example